Skip to main content

 Paginate through results

-If you want to see all signal types, use the page and per_page query parameters:
+To see all signal types, use the page and per_page query parameters:

 curl -X GET "https://api.rodz.io/v1/signals/types?page=2&per_page=10" \